jasongrimes/fretboardfoundation/_chapters/999-back/030-author.md

 He is a software developer by profession.
-He considers himself fortunate to be able to do music for love and not money---all art and no commerce.
+He considers himself fortunate to be able to do music for love and not money---art before commerce.
-His aim is to condense, clarify, and share freely anything he's learned about music that might be useful to others.
+His aim is to condense, clarify, and share anything he's learned about music that might be useful to others.